Windermere from Brant Fell copyright Dave Willis

 7. Are septic tanks causing problems?

 There are approximately 1500 residential properties within the lake catchment that aren’t connected to the sewer network which use a septic tank or package treatment plant for sewage and waste water treatment.
 A number of larger sites, such as hotels, caravan parks and campsites, are also not connected to the sewer network.
 These sites have permits to discharge treated sewage effluent to watercourse or soakaway.
 The individual impact on water quality of each of the sites spread throughout the catchment is very low but the cumulative load can potentially be significant.
-In October 2022 the Environment Agency and Lake District Foundation launched a new campaign to support septic tank owners and help look after Windermere and the wider catchment.
-An information pack, Call of Nature, was sent to all properties in the catchment with help and advice.
-Find out more on the Call of Nature website.

 Any new septic tank or non-mains drainage are subject to planning approval and the National Park Authority’s Local Plan.
 Applications for planning permission should be supported by a full assessment of the proposed use of septic tanks, to confirm that no adverse effects will arise from the installation.
 This assessment should focus on the likely effects on the environment, amenity and public health.